dask/dask-blog/_posts/2022-07-15-documentation-framework.md

 The bulk of the documentation that we currently have on [Docs](https://docs.dask.org) falls under "Explanation" and "Reference" but they are pretty intermingled.
 There are also some small "How-Tos" sprinkled in, particularly in the API docs.

 The material on [Tutorials](https://tutorial.dask.org) is a mixture of "Tutorial" and "Explanation".
 They answer questions like: "What can I do with Dask Dataframes?" *and* questions like "What is a Dask Dataframe?".
-These are styled like lectures in that there is often no motivating example and the assumption is that the audience wants to learn both about how to do specific operations in dask and how those operations work.This type of material can be consumed as standalone content and runs on binder.
+These are styled like lectures in that there is often no motivating example and the assumption is that the audience wants to learn both about how to do specific operations in dask and how those operations work.
+This type of material can be consumed as standalone content and runs on binder.

 [Examples](https://examples.dask.org) pretty much falls under "How-To" but there is a fair amount of setup and each example isn't split into small enough bits.
 They answer questions like: "How do I use dask dataframes?" and they have some more longer workflows.